 The back part of the upper jaw is the most challenging place to install a dental implant successfully because of the proximity to the sinuses and low bone quality.
 Sinus augmentation can raise the floor of the sinus and make more space for the augmentation of the bone for dental implants.

 Infection, trauma, and deformities in the upper and lower jaw can leave you with low bone density.
 To fix this, the gum tissue is lifted away from the ridge and the bony defect is filled with a bone graft so that healthy bone can develop in its stead.

 Am I A Candidate for a Dental Implant?

 Dental implants are safe and effective and, fortunately, almost all people with good oral health can qualify for this treatment.
 Dental implants, however, may not be effective for heavy smokers and people that consume alcohol as these substances interfere with the bone development and healing process.
 Additionally, expecting women should consult with their OBGYN before they get a dental implant or wait for the baby to be born to get this procedure done.

-If you are interested in getting a dental implant, call us today at (480) 376-2848 to schedule an appointment with us.
+If you are interested in getting an implant or would like to know more about dental implants, call us today at (480) 900-2771 to schedule an appointment with us.